 Chronic lung disease (CLD)

-Baby in pyjamas sleeping peacefully with a tube attached to its nose
+Baby in pyjamas sleeping peacefully with a tube attached to their nose

 Chronic lung disease (CLD) is diagnosed when babies need ongoing help and support with their breathing after 36 weeks corrected age, or after they are 28 days old.